ofnode/of/README.md

  - Generate project file for your favorite editor with [CMake Generators][3].

- - Easy addon system: just use `ofxaddon` command in `CMakeLists.txt` project file.
+ - Easy addon system: just use `ofxaddon` command in CMakeLists.txt file.

 Difference